lexicHQ/docs/running_recime_bots_locally.md

-Before you execute, click on the Params button to add the parameter (Stephen Curry).
+Before you execute, click on the params button to add the parameter (Stephen Curry).
 Click on the `x-www-form-urlencoded` option and add text as the key and “Stephen Curry” as the value.
 Then click on the Send button to send the request to the bot.
 The result should look like this:

 Note, you can also run the bot using the command line by typing into a separate console window: